America Unfinished Featured Artist

 Sat, May 30:

-After the 2 PM performance, join Philadelphia’s independent dance criticism journal, thINKingDANCE, in our Class of '94 Lobby to reflect on the world premiere of in case of fire, speak.
+After the 2 PM performance, join ArtPhilly and thINKingDANCE in our Class of '94 Lobby for a talk-back and mini writing workshop to reflect on in case of fire, speak.
 Please RSVP if you plan to attend.

 Tommie-Waheed Evans’ in case of fire, speak is a co-commission of Penn Live Arts and ArtPhilly as part of the What Now: 2026 Festival.